karrick/lines/README.md

 Both `-r 7-` and `-r7-` both print lines 7 thru the end of the file.
-Note this is different than printing the final 7 lines of the file, as one might do with `lines --tail 7`.
+Note this is different than printing the final 7 lines of the file, as one might do with `lines --bottom 7`.

 ```Bash
 $ lines sample.txt -r 7-